-Berkeley County is one of the fastest growth counties in the state and was recently ranked 8th in the Nation for Attracting Talent, according to EMSI’s 2019 Talent Attraction Scoreboard.
+Berkeley County is one of the fastest growing counties in the state and was recently ranked 8th in the Nation for Attracting Talent, according to EMSI’s 2019 Talent Attraction Scoreboard.
 Berkeley County and the State of South Carolina offers businesses and industries nationally-acclaimed workforce development programs and incentives.

 Berkeley County Workforce Initiatives